 Conformance as a CVRF version 1.2 document

-A document instance conforms to this specification as a CVRF version 1.2 document if it meets the following three conditions:
+A document instance conforms to this specification as a CVRF version 1.2 document if it meets all of the following three conditions:

 Is well-formed XML.

 Consists of a single cvrf:cvrfdoc element instance as defined in the namespace http://docs.oasis-open.org/csaf/ns/csaf-cvrf/v1.2/cvrf.